Cray-HPE/docs-csm/operations/node_management/Access_and_Update_the_Settings_for_Replacement_NCNs.md

     16                   true    false      false      NO ACCESS
     ```

-6. Confirm the new credentials can be used with ipmitool.
+6. Confirm the new credentials can be used with `ipmitool`.

     The new credentials work if the command succeeds and generates output similar to the example below.